sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     EXECUTE DBMS_STATS.GATHER_DATABASE_STATS;
     EXECUTE DBMS_STATS.GATHER_DICTIONARY_STATS;
     ```

+    >**Note**: This script can take over one minute to run.
+Ensure that you receive confirmation that that the script has executed successfully.

 4. Save the file as `update-llg-stats.sql` in the `C:\handsonlab\MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL\Hands-on lab\lab-files\starter-project\Postgre Scripts` directory.
 Run the file as you did when you created database objects.